thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

 .. note::

-   Valgrind finds issues from current testbench version.
-The issues before component new() and after component free() are usually due to shortcuts taken in porting part of SOF to testbench or from non-critical features like printing traces.
-The issue those are found during component life cycle should be checked and fixed.
+   Valgrind finds issues from the current testbench version.
+The issues before component ``new()`` and after component ``free()`` are usually due to shortcuts taken in porting part of SOF to the testbench or from non-critical features like printing traces.
+Issues like these that are found during the component life cycle should be checked and fixed.

 Gprof
 *****

-The hot-spots of the components can be found with profiling tool.
-The functions those are called most frequently or where majority of CPU time is spent are the best candidates to optimize for speed.
+The hotspots of the components can be found with a profiling tool.
+The functions that are called most frequently or where the majority of CPU time is spent are the best candidates to optimize for speed.

-The GNU C compiler (GCC) supports option -pg to enable generation of profiling data when running the executable.
-There is no cmake build option for enabling profiling but the cmake files can be hand edited to contain -pg instead of -g.
+The GNU C compiler (GCC) supports option ``-pg`` to enable the generation of profiling data when running the executable.
+There is no cmake build option for enabling profiling but the cmake files can be hand-edited to contain ``-pg`` instead of ``-g``.

-A run of profiling enabled code generates the data file that is viewed with command gprof.
+A run of profiling enabled code generates the data file that is viewed with the ``gprof`` command.

 .. code-block:: bash